HenokBerhanu/disag_vcc/doc/cross-compile.md

     zlib1g-dev:arm64
 ```

+The above enables apt to download packages for arm64.
+It also installs
+gcc cross-compilers for aarch64 in version 11.
+This version needs to match the
+versions of gcc defined in the cmake cross-compilation file (`cross-arm.cmake`).

 ## Install and Build

 ### Install required packages

-Use the host compiler to install some dependencies.
+Use the host compiler to install its dependencies.

 ```shell
 cd cmake_targets